If you’re interested in living in a yurt and what it’s like, then I’m here to give some advice.

 And it makes it a lot easier to just break it down and move to a new spot if wanting to.

-The yurts make an impressive site when seen in their traditional places like Kyrgyzstan and Mongolia.
+The yurts make an impressive sight when seen in their traditional places like Kyrgyzstan and Mongolia.

 That gives you a rough idea about how to build a yurt.